-Michigan forward Adam Fantilli wins 2023 NCAA Hobey Baker Award as top men's college hockey player, history.
+Max Plante, a sophomore forward from Minnesota Duluth wins 2023 NCAA Hobey Baker Award as top men's college hockey player, history

 What is Hobey Baker Award, History.?